-- Maintain a minimum cumulative NMU grade point average of 2.50. - Successfully complete an athletic training (ATR) course on the first or second attempt (i.e., student may repeat an athletic training course only once). - Complete all courses in the major with a minimum grade of "C", except courses with the ATR prefix must be completed with a minimum grade of "B-". - 4.
+- Maintain a minimum cumulative NMU grade point average of 2.50. - 2.
+Successfully complete an athletic training (ATR) course on the first or second attempt (i.e., student may repeat an athletic training course only once). - 3.
+Complete all courses in the major with a minimum grade of "C", except courses with the ATR prefix must be completed with a minimum grade of "B-". - 4.
 Adhere to the Northern Michigan University Student Code. - 5.
-Demonstrate a pattern of safe clinical practice commensurate with their educational experiences.
+Demonstrate a pattern of safe clinical practice commensurate with the student's educational experiences.